-Actions / conduct of Dismissal for cause (as defined in the rules of the LTIP).Misbehaviour. individual Conduct resulting in significant loss.
-Failure to meet appropriate standards of fitness and propriety.
-Behaviour which materially contributes to reputational damage for the Company.
-Risk Material failure of risk management.
-Financial accounts Material misstatement in the audited consolidated accounts.
-Error in the determination of the vesting of an award.
-Regulatory requirement Any recovery requirement in line with applicable regulations.
-In these circumstance es, where the Remuneration Committee considers it appropriate it may apply the provisions set out below: Annual bonus • Malus may be applied during the performance period to reduce (including to nil) the annual bonus pay-out. • Clawback may be applied for up to two years post-payment of the bonus, to recover some (or all) of any amount paid out.
-LTIPs Clawback may be applied for up to two years post-payment of the bonus, to recover some (or all) of any amount paid out.
-Malus may be applied during the performance period to reduce (including to nil) the level of vesting of the award.
+lisbehaviour. onduct resulting in significant loss. ailure to meet appropriate standards of fitness and propriety. ehaviour which materially contributes to reputational damage for the Company. laterial failure of risk management. laterial misstatement in the audited consolidated accounts. rror in the determination of the vesting of an award. ny recovery requirement in line with applicable regulations. a la Ia

+Annual bonus Malus may be applied during the performance period to reduce (including to nil) the annual bonus pay-out.
+Clawback may be applied for up to two years post-payment of the bonus, to recover some (or all) of any amount paid out.
+LTIPs Malus may be applied during the performance period to reduce (including to nil) the level of vesting of the award.
+Claw-back may be applied for up to two years post-vesting of the award, to recover some (or all) of any amount paid out.